-When it comes time to sit down and create your social media calendar for the month, things can become daunting pretty fast.
+When it comes time to sit down and create your social media calendar for the month it can become daunting.

 So, what’s an advisor to do?

 One of the easiest ways to fill your calendar and appear human (I’m talking to you robots!) all while engaging and targeting your audience is to recognize that each month presents you with a variety of posting opportunities.
 Why?
 Because we as a society now celebrate pretty much everything.

 Yesterday was March 14th, aka 3.14, aka Pi Day (or pie day, depending on whether you’re that robot who snacks on binary or a human who favors a slice of pecan).
 Did you talk about it?

 For instance, did you post about your favorite pie, or a tag a local joint celebrating this internationally recognized day (that’s right, people love pi(e) just about everywhere)?
 If not, what stopped you?

 Just about every day the of the calendar year celebrates something.
 Big into BBQ?
 There’s a day for that.
 Love donuts?
 There’s a day for that.
 Have an obscure interest in the use of ampersands?
 Guess what, there’s a day for that as well (it’s September 8th, in case any of you font fanatics are curious).

 Each “day” was designed as a marketing opportunity.
 And it doesn’t just stop at donuts or hobbies — these catchy “holidays” also carry over into the finance world.
 So why aren’t we embracing it?

 In addition to days that can add value to your social media content (or possibly your blog or podcast), there are also whole months dedicated to some very important topics in finance.

 April is coming up and it’s Financial Literacy Month — a big month that can be used in any financial sector (and beyond, because financial literacy is something we as a society need to work on embracing).
 So how do you post about it?